world-direct/k8s-setup/doc/IntegrationTests.md

 - Ingress is bound to 'k8s_loadbalancers_ingress_ip'
 - Services can be of type LoadBalancer
 - wd-nginx-test application can be browsed using the ingress-rule
+- The cluster is operational if machines are restarted (tests #73)
+- New clp nodes can be joined after cluster afterwards (tests #74)

+## IT1: Test cluster overall availablility when machines die

+This test will use a cluster with three control plane, and two worker nodes.
+A service (like wd-nginx-test) is deployed on the cluster, when the following events happen:

+- a control plane node is disconnected from network
+- a control plane node is restarted
+- a worker node is disconnected from network
+- a worker node is restarted

+Ensures:
+- The service is available with an outage of max.
+10 seconds.

 # Features considered "untestable"